KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 #### GpuPreCallRecordFreeCommandBuffers

 * For each command buffer:
-  * Give the memory blocks back to the device memory manager
+  * Destroy the VMA buffer, releasing the memory
   * Give the descriptor sets back to the descriptor set manager
   * Clean up CB state